Pediatric Sleep Apnea Doctors

 Sleep apnea is a chronic medical condition that is most often associated with overweight adults.
 However, children can suffer from sleep apnea as well, and when they do, it is essential that they receive careful intervention, so they can sleep better.
 When your child does not achieve the deep and restful sleep they need, it can cause far-reaching and negative consequences in their home life and their educational experience.
-At Koala® Center for Sleep & TMJ Disorders, our experienced sleep apnea doctors can help you understand your child’s condition and provide effective care that will improve their breathing and help them sleep better.
+At Koala® Center for Sleep and TMJ Disorders & TMJ Disorders, our experienced sleep apnea doctors can help you understand your child’s condition and provide effective care that will improve their breathing and help them sleep better.

 What is sleep apnea?

 Sleep apnea is a condition where a person will stop breathing partially or completed frequently during their sleep cycle.
 This stoppage is caused by the narrowing or blockage of your child’s upper airway.
 One of the most important differences between sleep apnea in adults and sleep apnea in children is the way it affects them during the day.
 Adults who suffer from undiagnosed or untreated sleep apnea will often be groggy or tired throughout the day.
 However, for children, the impact can be much more dire as lack of sleep manifests as behavioral issues that can not only negatively impact their relationships with friends and family members, but can also lead to problems at school.
 For adults, sleep apnea is most often related to being overweight or obese, while in children, the root cause is more often enlargement of the tonsils or adenoids that are too large for their still developing bodies.

 How do I know if I should bring my child to a sleep apnea doctor?